 Why whale watching in Washington State’s San Juan Islands should be on your bucket list

-On the kind of hot August day where the world vibrates with life, I walked down the docks with a couple of friends, in the little port town of Friday Harbor on San Juan Island.
-We were there for a new experience—to see giants of the ocean up close.
+On the kind of warm summer day where the world vibrates with life, I walked down to the docks with a couple of friends.
+We were there for a new experience—to see giants of the ocean in the wild.
 The air smelled of salt, seaweed and of frying fish and chips from the pub on the corner.
-We were greeted by a nautical gentleman with a captain’s hat and beard.
 Our captain and naturalist were waiting by our ride for the day, an open-plan boat with outside seating and a cozy cabin, filled with snacks, if it got cool.
 We jumped onto the boat with about a dozen other excited people and backed out of the slip into the open harbor.
-On one side, the huge new Washington State Ferry, Samish, was pulling in from its hour-long trip from Anacortes.
-Above us, a yellow-and-white Kenmore Air float plane on a 30-minute flight from Seattle, tipped its wings, preparing to land on the steely blue harbor.
+On one side, the huge Washington State Ferry, Samish, was pulling in from Anacortes.
+Above us, a yellow-and-white Kenmore Air floatplane from Seattle tipped its wings, preparing to land on the steely blue harbor.

 We moved out of the harbor and across Griffin Bay towards Cattle Point Lighthouse, with Lopez Island to our port side.
 There was a light wind, so it was cooler on the water, but still comfortable.
 The naturalist on board started to point out wildlife as we passed, slowing down and pulling past a huge rock.
 At first, I didn’t see anything—it just looked like a big, golden rocky island that rose less than 10 feet out of the water.

-I began to hear oohs and aahs from my fellow passengers, and I turned around to see four huge black dorsal fins rising and falling in and out of the water a dozen yards off our starboard bow.
+I began to hear excited chatter from my fellow passengers, and I turned around to see several large black dorsal fins rising and falling in and out of the water about thirty yards off our starboard bow.

-For an hour, my friends and I watched as little groups of three and four came together into larger groups—we counted about 35 in all—swam back and forth, breached out of the water, flapped their flukes at each other, and kept us in awe of their beauty and energy, living the fullest of lives in their beautiful home, the Salish Sea.
+For an hour, my friends and I watched as the little group swam back and forth, breached out of the water, flapped their flukes at each other, and kept us in awe of their charismatic energy.
 I noticed a symbiotic beauty to this shared experience.
-As these giants were living their lives to the fullest, so were my friends and I, simply by watching them in their world.
+As these giants were living for the moment, so were my friends and I, simply by watching them in their world.